Samantha

 Enter the message (or integer) that Samantha wants to sign:

-Samantha chooses the two prime numbers \( p \) and \( q \) and computes \( n = p \cdot q \).
+Samantha chooses two prime numbers, \( p \) and \( q \), and computes \( n = p \cdot q \).

-She then computes the public verification exponent \( v \) by randomly choosing a \( 3 \leq v \leq n-1 \) until \( \gcd(v, \phi(n)) = 1 \) where \( \phi(n) = (p - 1) \cdot (q - 1) \).
+She then computes the public verification exponent \( v \) by randomly choosing a value \( 3 \leq v \leq n-1 \) until \( \gcd(v, \phi(n)) = 1 \), where \( \phi(n) = (p - 1) \cdot (q - 1) \).

 Samantha then sends her public key \( pk = (n, v) \) to Victor.

-Samantha computes the fingerprint \( \mathcal{H}(m) \) of the message \( m \) by using a public known hash function \( \mathcal{H} \).
+Samantha computes the fingerprint \( \mathcal{H}(m) \) of the message \( m \) using a publicly known hash function \( \mathcal{H} \).

-She then computes the signature of the fingerprint and sends the message \( m \) and the signature \( \sigma \) to Victor.
+She then computes the signature of the fingerprint and sends both the message \( m \) and the signature \( \sigma \) to Victor.

 Victor uses the same hash function \( \mathcal{H} \) as Samantha to compute the fingerprint \( \mathcal{H}(m) \) of the message \( m \).